 DCSS reserves the right to dismiss a student from sailing school with a pro-rated refund.

 Pin System DCSS’s curriculum allows sailors to progress through a series of levels at his or her own pace.
 Each level includes a list of criteria and is accompanied by a certificate and pin.
-The levels for each boat, Optimist and Laser, include yellow (beginner), green (intermediate), red (intermediate-advanced), blue (advanced), silver (racing) and gold (advanced racing).
+The levels for Optimist Prams and Lasers include yellow (beginner), green (intermediate), red (intermediate-advanced), blue (advanced), silver (racing) and gold (advanced racing).
 Sailors begin learning basic boat rigging and de-rigging, identification of parts, safety, knot tying and basic boat handling, then move to more advanced drills and racing rules.
 Seamanship, sportsmanship and willingness to try are highly valued and encouraged.

 Mandatory Swim Test All sailors must pass a swim test that includes swimming 50 yards alongside of the dock and staying afloat, in place, for up to a few minutes.